-Easter bunnies, leprechauns, ghouls and goblins, cupids, bearded fat men in red suits…all are creepy.
-Any given holiday will have one of these characters wandering the stores or standing on the corners or mingling with the children, drawing them in with sweet treats and promises of presents.
-I remember shopping a couple of years ago with my son in the spring and there was an Easter bunny wandering around the store, peeking around aisles and hopping through the garden center and handing out candy to children.
+Easter bunnies, like clowns, are creepy.
+The other day while shopping there was an Easter bunny wandering around the store peeking around aisles and hopping through the garden center and handing out candy to children.
 He was dressed in a tattered white furry costume with long bent pink ears and broken whiskers with big white teeth and little beady eyes that did not move but stared blankly in whatever direction the head was pointing – creepy.
-I assume this character was approved to be wandering the store since the assistant manager was tagging along after him watching his every move, which in a way was even more creepy.
+I assume this character was approved to be wandering the store since the assistant manager was tagging along after him watching his every move, which in a way is even more creepy.

-We did our best to avoid him but he caught us in the hardware aisle and skipped by my son and I and snickered as he passed with his little manager friend close in tow wearing a sheepish grin – it’s giving me the willies just writing about it!
-After they had passed I leaned over to my son and asked what he thought would happen if a man dressed as Jesus were walking around instead, handing out tracts and praying with people.
-Come to think of it, what would happen if instead of a fat man dressed in red with a white beard inviting children to sit on his lap and whisper in his hear what toys they wanted at Christmas, there was a mom and dad kneeling near a cradle with a baby boy inviting people to come and see what God had done.
+He skipped by in the hardware department and snickered as he passed with his little manager friend close in tow wearing a sheepish grin – it’s giving me the willies just writing about it!
+After they had passed I leaned over to my son and asked what he thought would happen if a man dressed as Jesus were walking around instead handing out tracts and praying with people.
+Come to think of it, what would happen if instead of a fat man dressed in red with a white beard inviting children to sit on his lap and whisper in his hear what gifts they wanted at Christmas there was a mom and dad kneeling near a cradle with a baby boy inviting people to come and see what God had done.

-Have we strayed so far from the truth and followed the lies for so long that we no longer see the difference?
-It’s not hard to understand why these characters are so compelling…their lies come with the offer of candy and toys, while the truth often comes with surrender and repentance – not an easy sell!
-There is a tug of war taking place in our culture between the truth and the lie and believers are the rope.
-We are told by the world to “stay in your little church – don’t come out, don’t teach or preach, and don’t share your faith out here because it might offend.”
-We are also told by our church leaders to “go out into the fields for they are ripe for the harvest and then bring those you find back here to be saved.”
+How far we have strayed from the truth and followed the lies.
+It’s not hard to understand why…the lies come with candy and toys but the truth often comes with surrender and repentance – neither of which could be called fun.
+There is a tug of war taking place in our culture between truth and lie, right and wrong, light and dark – and believers are the rope.
+We are told by the world to stay in your little church – don’t come out, don’t teach or preach, and don’t share your faith because it offends.
+We are also told by our church leaders to go out into the fields for they are ripe for the harvest and then bring those you find back here to be saved.
+Both are wrong.